stosempreingiro/sec-installer/README.md

 # SecTools-Installer by stosempreingiro
 This is a very very simple shell script that automatically install some of the most common cyber sec tools on Debian.
 > Save time!
-Don't manual installation
+Do not install manually!

 ## Tools that will be installed
 * git